When Does The 2 Hour Car Seat Rule End?

 Taking breaks allows the baby’s body time to stretch, get out of slouching positions, and move around.
 This also reduces the risk of developing flat head syndrome.

-Why is the 2 hour rule so crucial to the safety of your child?
+Why is the 2 hour car seat rule so crucial?

 A 2016 research published that young babies may be at risk of breathing difficulties if they travel while sitting in an upright position for too long.